 Economic growth is a dynamic macroeconomic idea.
 A government would always look for ways to boost economic growth.
-The primary step for this is to add more capital goods to the economy.
+The primary step is to add more capital goods to the economy.
 This would also boost the productivity of labor.
 Besides, increasing the labor force can also lead the country to produce more goods and services.
 Technological advancement is the second most viable way to boost economic growth.
 Another way to generate economic growth is to grow the labor force.
 Lastly, a country can also enhance economic development by investing in human capital.
-This can happen by making the laborers more skilled by way of intensive training or practice.
+This can happen by making the laborers more skilled through intensive training or practice.

 The second phase is the peak.
 It is the turning point between the expansion and the contraction.
 This usually follows in mature economies soon after the GDP growth rate exceeds 3%, and the Inflation rate is over 2% or double digits.
-During the peak, output stops to rise and begins to fall.
+During the peak, output stops rising and begins to fall.

 Contraction marks the third phase that begins at the peak and culminates at the trough.
 This phase of the business cycle denotes weak economic growth.
-During contraction, GDP growth declines to sub- 2% level.
+During contraction, GDP growth declines to a sub- 2% level.
 In case the GDP growth becomes negative, economists call it a recession.

 The government tackles the business cycle and uses budgetary policies to control the economy.
 If they want to deal with a recession, they use expansionary fiscal policy to pump in the stimulus or lower interest rates.
 On the other hand, when the economy gets overheated, the government resorts to contractionary budgetary policy or hikes the benchmark rate.

 Output and income are one of the most critical concepts of macroeconomics.
 The national output is the aggregate amount of the goods and services a nation produces at a specific time.
-Subsequently, when these organizations sell whatever they make, they generate a specified amount of income.
+Subsequently, when these organizations sell whatever they make, they generate a specified income.
 An increase in capital, advanced technology, cutting-edge equipment, and multiplying the number of production units can increase national output and income.
 However, market factors like recession or government fiscal policies can substantially impact income and production.

 Unemployment causes workers to suffer financial difficulties that may lead to emotional distress.
-When it happens, consumer spending, which is one of an economy’s key drivers of growth, goes down, leading to a recession or even a depression when left unaddressed.
+When it happens, consumer spending, one of an economy’s key drivers of growth, goes down, leading to a recession or even a depression when left unaddressed.